 Do AI agents replace SaaS ops headcount?

 Not yet, and often not the goal.
-The buyers I see use agents to absorb growth without adding hires, not to remove existing ones.
+Most buyers use agents to absorb growth without adding hires, not to remove existing ones.
 The strongest ROI is in the second year, where the company has grown but the ops team has not.

 Are AI agents safe for billing and customer data?